We promote sustainable communities where sufficient and appropriate housing is well integrated with the wider community infrastructure.

 - Meeting Local Housing Demand: this document from the Local Government Association (LGA) with the Homes and Communities Agency (HCA) lays out many of the options available to Councils.

-- The Local Housing Delivery Group, under Sir John Harman as Chair, has now published its advice.
-There are two reports, one covering Local Plan viability assessments and the other an interim report on simplifying housing standards.
+- The Local Housing Delivery Group, under Sir John Harman as Chair, has published its advice across two reports, one covering Local Plan viability assessments and the other an interim report on simplifying housing standards.
 An RTPI Member Briefing is available here.

 - BSHF has published a briefing paper Local Authorities Role in Housing Supply